Njoben Wolof Water Project – The Gambia

 Monitoring and Maintenance

 The PCV and counterparts will use the project logic model of intervention to monitor the implementation of the project activities and to track project performance.
-Similarly, the model will be used to evaluate the immediate outcomes (impacts) of the project as well as the long-term impact whether the intervention has achieved the expected objectives and goal of the project.
+Similarly, the model will be used to evaluate the immediate outcomes (impacts) of the project as well as the long-term impact of whether the intervention has achieved the expected objectives and goals of the project.

 The PCV and counterpart will use Peace Corps water, sanitation, and hygiene data collection tools to collect the relevant figures during the project implementation.
-The volunteer will also recommended that a replacement volunteer be placed in Njoben following her COS to continue to provide support and monitoring and evaluation.
+The volunteer will also recommend that a replacement volunteer be placed in Njoben following her COS to continue to provide support and monitoring and evaluation.

 Sustainability of a clean water supply is the goal of this project.
 The PCV and the counterpart will further implement a Cluster Water Committee that contains adults from the three affected compounds as well as health center staff.
-These people will be trained on basic financial administration and management procedures similar to those taught to the water committee of Njoben Wolof to ensure financial records are up to date and funds are available to pay for routine maintenance cost at all times.
+These people will be trained on basic financial administration and management procedures similar to those taught to the water committee of Njoben Wolof to ensure financial records are up to date and funds are available to pay for routine maintenance costs at all times.